AVI68/radar_nowcasting/README.md

 Ensure that the data remains in the specified structure to avoid path issues when running the notebook.

 Ensure that the data remains in the Data directory to avoid path issues when running the notebook.
+### Note on Data Source
+The data is collected from Meteo Radar, UnicaWATER (https://meteoradar.unica.it/).
+You can also view real-time radar scans updated every minute.
 ## Contributing

 Created by Meteo Radar, UnicaWATER, Hydraulic Division, Department of Civil, Environmental and Architectural Engineering, University of Cagliari.